Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 The visualization *taught me something*.
 Very good sign.

-Another nice property about this display is that it has a very clear distinction between seperable states, correlated states, and entangled states.
+Another nice property about this display is that it has a very clear distinction between separable states, correlated states, and entangled states.
 Separable states look like points, correlated states look like lines, and entangled states look like balls.
 There's also a nice continuum between the three.

 Still, there's three things I'm not too happy about with this iteration.

 First, it's not symmetric.
-When the qubits are seperable, the display is degenerating to the Bloch vector of qubit #1 and ignoring qubit #2.
+When the qubits are separable, the display is degenerating to the Bloch vector of qubit #1 and ignoring qubit #2.
 I'd prefer it if my two-qubit display wasn't playing favorites like that.

 Second, it's not cheap to draw.
-I have to sample a lot of points, and the shape they make gets stretched and distorted in non-linear ways.
+I have to sample a lot of points, and the shape they make gets stretched and distorted in nonlinear ways.

 Third, the points all kinda look like each other.
 Each point corresponds to projecting the second qubit onto some specific state, but I can't tell which point corresponds to which state.